Geysers, Mud Holes and Steam Vents of the Yellowstone National Park Caldera Region

 Lower Geyser Basin Yellowstone

 Lower Geyser Basin I found the most entertaining of all.
 Here a boardwalk winds throughout a very active thermal area.
 Boardwalks are a logistical must to get visitors close to the features.
-The surrounding ground is covered in mud flats, boiling mud cauldrons and steamy geysers in all shapes and sizes.
-The attraction features a number of bubbling mud craters and pools and crystal blue steam vents.
-And the area is anything but quiet--the thermal features here bubble, seethe and hiss with steam and boiling water.
+The surrounding ground is covered in mud flats, boiling mud cauldrons and s

 Follow the boardwalk around to a group of various sizes and types of geysers, the most impressive and noisy--Fountain Geyser.
 Fountain spews powerful plumes of water probably 50 feet in the air and it is shrouded in billowy white and gray steam clouds.
 The spray is not hot--once it hits the air it is immediately cooled.